What is Software Deployment? Definition, Scope, and Best Practices

 • Web-Based Applications - Software applications that run on a web browser.
 Effective deployment is critical to ensure that these applications are accessible and functioning correctly on different browsers and platforms.

-There are various methods to correctly execute software deployment, each with its own advantages and disadvantages to consider.
+There are various deployment strategies to correctly execute software deployment, each with its own advantages and disadvantages to consider.
 Here are some of the most common ones:

-1. Manual deployment - Software applications are deployed manually, usually by a team of IT professionals.
+• Manual deployment: Software applications are deployed manually, usually by a team of IT professionals.
 This method can be time-consuming and prone to human error.

-2. Scripted deployment - Scripts are used to automate the deployment process.
-This can save time and reduce errors, but remember you will need an agent with technical expertise to set up and maintain.
-This is the chosen method to do software deployment on InvGate Insight.
+• Scripted deployment: Scripts automate the deployment process.
+This can save time and reduce errors, but remember that you will need an agent with technical expertise to set up and maintain it.
+This is the chosen method for software deployment on InvGate Asset Management.

-4. Container-based deployment - Containerization is a popular method where applications are packaged in containers that can be easily deployed across different environments.
-It can help improve portability and scalability, but remember that it demands some level of container orchestration expertise.
+• Container-based deployment: Containerization is a popular method where applications are packaged in containers that can be easily deployed across different environments.
+It is increasingly used in business IT environments to improve application portability and scalability.
+This method is applicable for businesses that have adopted modern IT practices, but remember that it demands container orchestration expertise.

-5. Blue-Green deployment -This method involves deploying two identical production environments, one "blue" and one "green".
-One environment serves as the production environment, while the other is for testing new changes.
-Once testing is complete, the new changes can be quickly swapped to the production environment.
-This method can help reduce downtime and risk, and it needs some level of automation and orchestration expertise.
+• Blue-Green deployment: This method involves deploying two identical environments, one "blue" and one "green."
+One environment serves as the live environment, while the other tests new changes.
+Once testing is complete, the environments can be swapped, reducing downtime and risk.
+It requires some level of automation but is practical for IT teams.

 The software deployment process